CSUBioGroup/MMCT-Loop/Readme.md

 Configure follow parameters and just run `bash run_estimate.sh`.
 ```
-in_valid_bedpe          Processed valid pairs in '.bedpe' format.
+-in_valid_bedpe          Processed valid pairs in '.bedpe' format.

-candidate_loops_bedpe   Candidate loops file(in 'bedpe' format) that need to be estimated.
+-candidate_loops_bedpe   Candidate loops file(in 'bedpe' format) that need to be estimated.
 ```

 ---